JMitander/0xBuilder/readme.md

 0xplorer is an advanced Ethereum trading bot designed for high-frequency trading and MEV (Miner Extractable Value) opportunities.
 It implements strategies like front-running, back-running, sandwich attacks, and flashloan executions using Python, Geth, Remix, and AsyncWeb3.py.
 The bot continuously monitors the Ethereum mempool for profitable transactions and executes trades automatically.

+the bot is highly configurable, allowing users to adjust parameters, strategies, and risk levels based on their preferences.
+It supports multiple wallets, tokens, and trading pairs, with real-time market analysis and safety checks.
+The bot can be run on any Ethereum-compatible network, with support for various APIs and external data sources.

+Note that 0xplorer is a work in progress and nowhere near production-ready.

 ## Table of Contents

 - [Overview](#overview)